nmego/ProsperLoansDatasetInvestigation/readme.md

 I start by showing the distribution of the 5 most common Occupations and Listing categories, also the percentage of finished loans, using relative bar plots.
 Then I move on to show the effect on Borrower's rate on finished loans and that the chance of successful loans is lower between 0.2 and 0.35, this is shown using a violinplot followed by a pie chart.

 I also show some of the bivariate interesting insights, regarding Occupation and Listing Categories and which lead to a higher chance of a successful loan.
 This is shown by a Faceted bar plot.

+## Files in this project

+- Notebooks: Shows the analysis process.
+- Output: Shows the findings.